-According to the law "On Deposit Insurance" (2006) all licensed banks which accept deposits become members of the Deposit Insurance Fund and, as of now, 28 banks and two branches of foreign banks have become members of this Fund.
-The Deposit Insurance Fund insures deposits at each member bank for up to 100% of the eligible deposit balance.
-(A previously applicable insurance limit of AZN 30,000 was suspended by presidential decree until 4 March 2019).
+According to the law "On Deposit Insurance," dated 29 December 2006 all licensed banks which accept deposits become members of the Azerbaijani Deposit Insurance Fund (ADIF) and, as of now, 28 banks and two branches of foreign banks have become members of the ADIF.
+The ADIF insures deposits at each member bank for up to 100% of the eligible deposit balance.
+(A previously applicable insurance limit of AZN 30,000 was suspended by presidential decree until 4 March 2020).

-According to the latest changes in the law, any matured obligations of the depositor vis-à-vis the banks in which eligible deposits were made will be set off for the purposes of calculating the final payout by the Azerbaijani Deposit Insurance Fund.
+Any matured obligations of the depositor vis-à-vis the banks in which eligible deposits were made are set off for the purposes of calculating the final payout by the ADIF.